Research & validation of UltraAnaltyix® NDT inspection for FRP and composite assets

-This information now allows users of FRP process equipment to manage FRP assets with the same discipline and scientific approach as for their metal assets.
+This information now allows users of FRP and composite process equipment to manage their assets with the same discipline and scientific approach as for their metal assets.

 Innovative Nondestructive Ultrasonic Testing and Analysis for FRP Piping by Ahmed Arabi Hassen, Uday K. Vaidya, Geoffery E. Clarkson

 “FRP pipes are on the rise due to their superior corrosion resistance, lightweight and high strength-to-weight ratio, which makes them attractive to be used in many industrial product applications.
 Prior knowledge of FRP piping defects, methods of inspection and FRP pipe material characterization prevents any unexpected failures.
 These defects affect the structural integrity of FRP pipes and their mechanical properties.
 Different methods and strategies for FRP pipe inspection can be used however UT inspection methods proved advantages over other method in terms of reliability, portability (in field use) and easiness.
 The ultrasonic method used in this paper is known as the UTComp® System and provides non-destructive assessment of the structural capacity of FRP piping systems.
 The method uses easily available instruments along with a short training cycle and highly automated data processing, thereby reducing inspector skill requirements.
 This paper shows that the method determines the actual structural capacity of FRP piping.”

 Experimental validation of ultrasonic non-destructive evaluation of residual service life of fiberglass reinforced plastic structures by Latheepan Murugathasan, Dr. Zheng (George) Zhu and G.E.
 Clarkson